Free will in theology: Free will and creation

 According to the Mishnah, "This world is like a vestibule before the World to Come".
-According to an 18th century rabbinic work, "Man was created for the sole purpose of rejoicing in God, and deriving pleasure from the splendor of His Presence… The place where this joy may truly be derived is the World to Come, which was expressly created to provide for it; but the path to the object of our desires is this world..."
+According to an 18th-century rabbinic work, "Man was created for the sole purpose of rejoicing in God, and deriving pleasure from the splendor of His Presence...
+The place where this joy may truly be derived is the World to Come, which was expressly created to provide for it; but the path to the object of our desires is this world..."
 Free will is thus required by God's justice, "otherwise, Man would not be given or denied good for actions over which he had no control".

-It is further understood that in order for Man to have true free choice, he must not only have inner free will, but also an environment in which a choice between obedience and disobedience exists.
-God thus created the world such that both good and evil can operate freely, this is the meaning of the rabbinic maxim, "All is in the hands of Heaven except the fear of Heaven".
+It is further understood that for humankind to have true free choice, it must have inner free will and an environment in which a choice between obedience and disobedience exists.
+God thus created the world such that both good and evil can operate freely; this is the meaning of the rabbinic maxim, "All is in the hands of Heaven except the fear of Heaven".